Research

 Fungal Proton Pumps

-A main focus of the group lies on primary active transport proteins from the P-type ATPase family.
+A main focus of my work at the University of Oxford was on primary active transport proteins from the P-type ATPase family.
 P-type ATPases are highly flexible multi-domain transporters that use energy from ATP hydrolysis for the specific transport of ions across cellular membranes.
 We are particularly interested in the ATPase with the smallest substrate of all, the H+-ATPase – or proton pump.

 Pma1